 I brought up F1 cars, because F1 cars have to directly compete against other F1 cars.
 There’s no disguising a poor performing car by bloviating about “stealth” characteristics, or “muh AESA radar.”
 You can’t LARP like an F1 car is “multirole,” to explain why it’s getting lapped many times over in a race, by pretending that it’s secretly also a cargo truck.
 It’s real competition, the likes of which our parasitical military bureaucracies hate with a passion.

-You may be thinking that the reasons for fighter planes blimping up in size have to do with “energy maneuverability,” “multi-sensor situational awareness,” “First site, first kill,” “fifth generation fighter characteristics,” or any number of hilariously stupid talking points that you might see repeated online or even by your least favourite politician.
-The reality is just that bigger planes can have more highly profitable garbage shoved into them, and because aerodynamic performance can be bullshitted in lots of different ways, they can “get away,” with LARPing like they still have a competitive fighter jet, somehow.
+You may be thinking that the reasons for fighter planes blimping up in size have to do with “energy maneuverability,” “multi-sensor situational awareness,” “First site, first kill,” “fifth generation fighter characteristics,” or any number of talking points that you might see repeated online or even by your least favourite politician.
+The reality is just that bigger planes can have more highly profitable garbage shoved into them, and because aerodynamic performance can be bullshitted in lots of different ways and is poorly understood by most people they can get away with LARPing like they still have a competitive fighter jet, somehow.

 To give one explanation.
 There are a few different ways to make a plane fast.
 One of those ways is just to give it less wing.
 Planes with tiny wings can have lots of induced drag, but that’s not a problem at high speeds.
 With less wing they have less parasitical drag, and can therefore go faster.
 For some designs, like the tomahawk cruise missile pictured below, this makes a lot of sense.
 A cruise missile needs to pull just 1G of lift to maintain level flight at very high speeds.
 Adding extra wing would simply be extra drag, and make very little sense.